youngoris/beepy-tmux/README.md

    *The uncomment `info` should not exceed 12 lines, otherwise the beepy will not display a complete duck ascii image.

-4. Change `image_sourc` value with our duck ascii file's path,a and replace `YOUR_NAME` with your username.
+4. Change `image_source` value with our duck ASCII file's path, and replace `YOUR_NAME` with your username.

    ```bash
    image_source="/home/YOUR_NAME/.config/neofetch/sqfmi-duck-w24.ascii"